 This combo is always a hit with friends and family - nobody misses the meat.
 For easy entertaining, you can roast the veggies in advance and just heat them up to serve.
 And bonus points for letting guests assemble their own sandwiches at the table.
 Simply have the toppings set out in bowls - less work for you!
 If you somehow have any leftover veggies, we’d recommend adding them to salads, bowls or even pizza.
 Or, eat them cold, straight out of the fridge like we do.
 Yes, they’re that good.

-1 small purple onion (or 1/2 a regular sized onion)
+- 1 small red onion (or 1 large red onion)

 - 2 tablespoons grapeseed oil (or other neutral oil)